10 Popular Festivals In Zambales, Philippines

 Source: Photo by Wikimedia Commons user Ramon FVelasquez used under CC BY-SA 3.0

 This festival is almost like a variety show brought to the streets.
-The two-day event brings together different activities - beauty contests, street dancing competition, and music fest.
-The street dancing in particular should not be missed, as competing groups do not only get points for their performance, but also their colorful costumes, so you’re bound to see dancers in creative, eye-catching outfits.
+The two-day event brings together different activities - beauty contests, street dancing competitions, and music fests.
+I feel the street dancing, in particular, should not be missed, as competing groups do not only get points for their performance, but also their colorful costumes, so you’re bound to see dancers in creative, eye-catching outfits.

 Domorokdok Festival